AdrianFRadulescu/10-K-worker/README.md

     This will make a report for companies on multiple years only for the item 7 section.

-An additional script for reanming the directories in the database is provided:
+An additional script for renaming the directories in the database is provided:

 Available actions(for rename_database.py) are: